Forest disturbance by invasive insects and diseases in the United States: Spread

 Once introduced into forests of the United States, invasive insects and pathogens can spread in two ways: natural and human-assisted dispersal.
 The rate of human-assisted dispersal can be erratic and cause the pest to invade distant, discrete locations.
 The rate of natural dispersal varies depending on the adaptations of the pest species but is more diffuse, spreading outward from the invaded area.
 A typical dispersal of invasive insects and pathogens is characterized by both means: diffuse spread coupled with long-distance "jumps" to discrete areas.

 Natural dispersal

 Pathogens can spread through the air, water, or on insect and animal vectors (hosts).
 Dutch elm disease was spread by elm bark beetles, yet the tree mortality was caused by a pathogen.
 Chestnut blight is a fungus spread through wind dispersal and rain splatter; the blight traveled up to 50 miles in a year by natural means.
 Insect pests, once they reach the adult phase, have the ability to disperse by flight.
 Emerald ash borer beetles can travel over seven kilometers per day.
-Asian long-horned beetle, however, usually stays with the tree it matured on, maintaining localized natural spread.
+The Asian long-horned beetle, however, usually stays with the tree it matured on, maintaining localized natural spread.